-Focus your communications on topics that matter to your people, not just to you that motivates them.
+Focus your communications on topics that matter to your people, not just to you

+Sadly, few of your employees will care as much as you do about ROIC.
+You have to find something about the change that motivates them.
 Elon Musk says of the companies he's founded and their organization going forward, "People at Tesla, SolarCity, and SpaceX feel that they are doing things that matter: If we can advance sustainable energy by 10 years, that is 10 years of less carbon."